0x444454/Commodore-6309/README.md

 See the hardware section: [hardware](./hardware/)

-A PCB has been designed by Gary Becker.
+The PCB has been designed by Gary Becker (thanks !).
 Note that the current PCB v0.8 is __intended for debugging purposes__ and requires soldering several jumpers and probe points that won't be in the final simplified version.

 ![clock adjustment and quadrature](media/20250221-proto_v0.8-assembled-small.jpg)